akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

    The reason for this slightly complex termination sequence is that the underlying ``onComplete`` signal of Reactive Streams may arrive without any pending demand, i.e. without respecting backpressure.
 This means that our push/pull structure that was illustrated in the figure of our custom processing chain does not apply to termination.
-Unlike our neat model that is analogous to a ball that bounces back-and-forth in a pipe (it bounces back on ``Filter``, ``Duplicator`` for example) cannot describe the termination signals.
+Our neat model that is analogous to a ball that bounces back-and-forth in a pipe (it bounces back on ``Filter``, ``Duplicator`` for example) cannot describe the termination signals.
 By calling ``absorbTermination()`` the execution environment checks if the conceptual token was *above* the current stage at that time (which means that it will never come back, so the environment immediately calls ``onPull``) or it was